TIMOTHY

 program that imputes a random donor record based on a series of matching keys

-that includes the possibility of assigning each matching key a priority
+that includes the possibility of assigning each matching key a priority weight.

 Random - A

-program used to generate strings of random numbers that can be added to any
+program used to generate strings of random numbers.
+The main purpose of this

-to be pre-loaded into a computer assisted survey instrument.
+program is for generating random numbers to be pre-loaded into a computer

 Replacement - A